coderrio/Coderr.Documentation/docs/client/libraries/aspnet/index.md

 # Setup

-You need to have installed the OneTrueError server somewhere and created an application in it.
+You need to have installed the codeRR server somewhere and created an application in it.
 Once you've done that you'll have a `appKey` and a `sharedSecret` which you can configure below.

 Add the following code in `global.asax`:

 ```
-var url = new Uri("http://yourServer/onetrueerror");
+var url = new Uri("http://yourServer/coderr");
 OneTrue.Configuration.Credentials(url, "13d82df603a845c7a27164c4fec19dd6", "6f0a0a7fac6d42caa7cc47bb34a6520b");
 OneTrue.Configuration.CatchAspNetExceptions();
 ```